ioos/catalog/waf_generation_scripts/docker_thredds_iso_crawler/Readme.md

-This folder contains example scripts that work with the `axiom/thredds_iso_harvester` Docker container.
+## Example scripts that work with the THREDDS ISO Harvester Docker container.

-It's convenient to create a small bash script that takes the example script as argument.
+The advantage of using this approach is that you don't need python or a special python environment to harvest ISO metadata from THREDDSS catalogs.
+You just need Docker installed.
+The example scripts in this folder work with the [THREDDS ISO Harvester Docker Container](https://hub.docker.com/r/axiom/thredds_iso_harvester/).
+You fire up the container from the command line with a script that contains your settings (which catalogs to point to, which files to skip, etc), the container does the work, and then quits, leaving you with a folder of ISO records.

-For example:
+It's convenient to call the container with a simple script like this:
 ```
 do_crawl.sh harvest_necofs.py
 ```